RobertoBorges/AksLab/IaC/aks-deployment/README.md

 This repository contains Bicep templates for deploying an Azure Kubernetes Service (AKS) cluster along with supporting Azure resources.

+## Architecture Diagram

+See [architecture-diagram.md](architecture-diagram.md) for a visual representation of the deployed resources and their relationships.

 ## Project Structure

 ```